muak/AiForms.SettingsView/README.md

 Install-Package AiForms.SettingsView
 ```

-You need to install this nuget package to PCL project and each platform project.
+You need to install this nuget package to .NETStandard project and each platform project.

 ### for iOS project